Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Introduction

-In order to have an intuition of how this generalization should be implemented, we first present a static version of this game where the two players have both only one possibility of installing at the beginning of the game, when they can choose the amount of additional installed capacity, with the constraint that the sum of the resulting total capacities of both players cannot exceed $\theta$.
-This characterizes a 3-dimensional state space, which is the Cartesian product of the whole real line (where the power price $x$ lies) times the 2-dimensional simplex of size $\theta$ (where installed capacities $y = (y_1,y_2)$ lie).
-For a given initial level of power price $x$, the resulting Nash equilibrium can be explicitly characterized, and it requires to divide the 2-dimensional simplex in four regions, one being the no-installation region common to both players, two being the regions where only one of the players installs and the other one stays idle, and a fourth one being the region of joint installation.
-Depending on the price level $x$, some of these regions could be absent from the corresponding section of the state space, but in general one should take into account the presence of all four of them.
-While the players' strategy in the first three regions is analogous to other examples in literature (i.e., each player either does not install, or installs enough power to arrive to the boundary of the common no-installation region), the novelty of this problem is the fourth region where both players install, which in this case is the intersection of a suitable square, depending on the price level $x$, with the simplex.
-In this region, both players install enough capacity to move their installation from their current state $y$ to the upper right corner of the square, net of the constraint $\theta$ on the capacity of the plant.
-Thus, if this vertex is inside the simplex, then they reach the same level of installed power; however if the vertex is outside of the simplex, then we have a non-uniqueness of Nash equilibria, as any admissible strategy which makes the two installations reach the simplex's boundary is a Nash equilibrium.
+As it turns out, without an a priori assumption on the structure of the continuation and installation regions of the two players, a verification theorem for the game we described above seems out of reach, starting from the very definition of solution to the HJB system, which seems sensitive to this structure.
+Therefore, in order to gain an intuition of the shapes of these regions, we first study a static, one-step, version of the game where the two players can only install at the beginning of the game, i.e. at $t=0$, when they can choose the amount of additional installed capacity, always subject to the constraint that the total capacity, i.e. $Y^1_0 + Y^2_0$, cannot exceed $\theta$.
+This characterizes a 3-dimensional state-space given by the Cartesian product between the whole real line (where the power price $x$ lies) and the 2-dimensional simplex of size $\theta$ (where installed capacities $y = (y_1,y_2)$ lie).
+Owing to the specific form of the objective functional, which is linear/quadratic with respect to variables $x/y$, respectively, the resulting Nash equilibrium can be explicitly characterized.
+For a given initial power price $x$, the equilibrium strategy divides the 2-dimensional simplex into four regions: $\mathbb{W}^1\cap \mathbb{W}^2$, the waiting region common to both players; $\mathbb{I}^1\cap \mathbb{W}^2$ and $\mathbb{W}^1\cap \mathbb{I}^2$, the regions where only one of the players installs and the other one stays idle; and $\mathbb{I}^1\cap \mathbb{I}^2$, a fourth one that is the region of joint installation.
+Depending on the price level $x$, some of these regions may be absent from the corresponding section of the state-space, but in general one should take into account the presence of all four of them.
+While the players' strategy in the first three regions is analogous to other examples in the literature (i.e., each player either does not install, or installs enough power to reach the boundary of the common no-installation region), the novelty of this problem is the presence of the fourth region, where both players install.
+In particular, for fixed $x$, the section of $\mathbb{I}^1\cap \mathbb{I}^2$ is the intersection of a square {$( 0 , \frac{2}{3} A(x) )^2$} with the simplex.
+If this square is entirely contained in the simplex, then both players install enough capacity to steer their installation from their current state $y$ to the top-right corner of the square (see Figure \ref{fig:onestep_1} below).
+On the other end, if the top-right corner is outside of the simplex, then the equilibrium strategy is not unique, in particular any joint installation that saturate the system is a Nash equilibrium (see Figure \ref{fig:onestep_2} below).
+Another key feature of the solution is that the waiting region of Player $i$ is characterized as the region under the surface $x = F_i(y)$, with $F_i$ being a Lipschitz-continuous monotone function of the capacity, with the property of being constant with respect to the variable $y_j$ when {$y_i>y_j$} (see Figure \ref{fig:onestep_4}).
+As this particular structure will play a crucial role in the study of the dynamic game, it will be referred to as the \emph{$F$-structure} throughout the rest of the paper.